sail-sg/EditAnything/README.md

 # Ongoing

-- [x] Conditional Generation trained with 85k samples in SM dataset.
+- [x] Conditional Generation trained with 85k samples in SAM dataset.

-- [ ] Training with more images from LAION and SM.
+- [ ] Training with more images from LAION and SAM.

 - [ ] Interactive control on different masks for image editing.